Tea

 Safety considerations

 • Caffeine load.
-A heavy daily intake of strong tea (5+ cups of black tea or matcha) can put a sensitive person near or over the EFSA/FDA 400 mg/day caffeine limit.
-Pregnancy: the 200 mg/day total caffeine cap applies.
+A heavy daily intake of strong tea (5+ cups of black tea or matcha) can put a sensitive person near or over the 400 mg/day caffeine limit recommended by both the European Food Safety Authority and the US FDA.
+In pregnancy, the 200 mg/day cap applies to total caffeine from all sources.

-• Green tea extract supplements (concentrated catechins, often ≥800 mg EGCG/day) have caused rare cases of idiosyncratic hepatotoxicity.
-Drinking tea is safe; mega-dose green tea extract pills are not equivalent and not recommended.
+• Green-tea-extract supplements.
+Concentrated catechin pills, often delivering ≥800 mg of EGCG per day, have caused rare cases of idiosyncratic liver injury serious enough to require transplant.
+Drinking tea is safe.
+Mega-dose green-tea-extract pills are not equivalent and not recommended.

-• Iron interaction — see above; matters only for those with marginal iron status.
+• Iron interaction — see above; matters only for those with marginal iron status (menstruating women, plant-based eaters, anyone on iron therapy).

-• Drug interactions — green tea catechins can reduce absorption of nadolol and some other beta-blockers; supplemental EGCG can interact with chemotherapy and warfarin.
+• Drug interactions.
+Green-tea catechins can reduce absorption of the beta-blocker nadolol and some related drugs; supplemental EGCG can interact with some chemotherapies and with warfarin.
 Drinking tea with a meal away from medications avoids most issues.

 Practical recommendations